Bangladesh–United States relations: Overview

 The United States is one of Bangladesh's principal strategic military allies.
 American defense cooperation is seen as a counterweight to regional powers India and China, as well as Russia.
 Joint exercises are held on a regular basis, particularly in the Bay of Bengal.
 The U.S. Indo-Pacific Command maintains regular engagements with the Bangladesh Armed Forces.
 The U.S. has also helped set up the elite SWADS marine unit in the Bangladesh Navy, which is modeled on American and South Korean special forces.

-Bangladesh is one of the world's largest contributors to UN peacekeeping.
-The United States has been a vital supporter of Bangladeshi peacekeeping engagements.